 Some beneficial plants for cats:

 Herbal supplements are sometimes added to an animal's feed however given the choice they may not choose all the constituents of these, but they could be broken down at a Herbal Choices session and offered individually; allowing your animal to choose.
 However, supplements prescribed by your vet should be continued and reviewed by them.

 Even though our design entry for the Pet Friendly Garden Competition at the Landscape Show 2019 was not shortlisted, there are ideas in the attached PDF files that could be adapted and used in your garden or yard area.
-These include planting options supportive for both animals and wildlife.
+These include planting options supportive for both your animals and wildlife.

 Lawned areas that are maintained pesticide-free, however small, rather than "plastic" or artificial grass which can heat up quite dramatically on sunny days and is not biodegradable, are encouraged.
 Emission of toxins is also widely discussed on social media, however significant changes have been made since the first artificial turf was introduced in the 1960s, with lead and crumb rubber free options now available.
 However cheap imports would appear to be best avoided.

 A lawned area is supportive for burrowing insects and worms, with slightly longer grass also attracting insects, and thus encourages wildlife and supports nature.
 There is also the positive environmental impact of plant photosynthesis from a lawn.
 On a slightly different tangent could the soil itself be beneficial; particularly for our microbiome?
 See what you think: https://ourworld.unu.edu/en/the-surprising-healing-qualities-of-dirt.
 Chamomile lawns are also a wonderful alternative to a traditional lawned area.
 Moss lawns are also growing in popularity as an option, as are clover lawns which are more resistant to urine stains.

-For organically grown plants (no pesticides used at all!), and seeds which are ideal for animals, have a look in our Shop.
+For organically grown plants (no pesticides used at all!), and seeds which are ideal, have a look in our Shop on Etsy.